 Research the Speaker

 You know where your kids are better than almost anyone.
 In 2019, we are able to look at websites and listen to communicators.
 Find someone who clearly presents the gospel of Jesus.
 It does not matter if the speaker is clever, witty, funny, trendy, or creative.
 What matters is that your workers are encouraged by the gospel, your believing students are challenged by the gospel, and the lost students with you hear the gospel.
 Your time at summer camp needs to be saturated with the good news of Jesus crucified and resurrected.

 Some camps lean heavily on recreation.
 Others will use service projects to allow your students to experience mission for (possibly) the first time.
 As you think through your students, consider what would best serve them.
 Since you know your students, be sure to make the most of the time you have with them at camp with a diversity of options.

 Over the course of a summer, students will play sports and hang out with friends and vacation and snapchat and instagram and snapchat some more.
-The camp you attend will be a small piece of a larger puzzle.
+The summer camp you attend will be a small piece of a larger puzzle.
 You will learn that a student’s summer camp experience is not ultimate.
 The time we spend with a student at camp reminds them that those other things are not either.
 Jesus is.
 Make the most of time scheduled around Him.